 - If the meat is not quite done steam again for a few minutes.
 Use your own judgement on this step.

-- When the meat is cooked, remove from the pressure cooker, sprinkle with salt and place in a baking pan under a hot grill, turning occasionally, until the skin is crispy.
+- When the meat is cooked, remove from the pressure cooker and allow to cool until you can handle it.
+Pat the skin dry with kitchen paper, sprinkle with salt and place in a baking pan on the lowest shelf of your oven under a hot grill, turning occasionally, until the skin is crispy.

 - Cut the potatoes into 1" pieces.
-Chop the onion into 1 cm dice.
+Chop the onion into 1 cm dice.6 medium potatoes, 3 medium onions

 - Heat the oil in a frying pan.
-Add the potatoes and allow to brown slightly.
+Add the potatoes and allow to brown slightly.2 Tablespoons Olive oil or sunflower oil

 - Place the lid on the frying pan, reduce the heat and allow the potatoes and onions to sweat gently until the potatoes are soft and the onions are cooked through.
 Stir occasionally.